Senth/youtube-series-downloader/README.md

   -p, --pretend   Only pretend to download, convert, and store files

   -t THREADS, --threads THREADS
-                  Override the config settings with how many threads you want to use --max-days-back MAX_DAYS_BACK
+                  How many threads you want to use (overrides config.py) --max-days-back MAX_DAYS_BACK
-                  How many days back we should check for videos
+                  How many days back we should check for videos (overrides config.py)

   -h, --help      show this help message and exit
   -v, --verbose   Prints out helpful messages